Register Now

 After completing this activity, participants will be able to:

-• Define and describe current strategies for the prevention and management of hyperlipidemia, hypertension and cardiovascular protection with Type 2 diabetes.
+• Define and describe current strategies for the prevention and management of hyperlipidemia, hypertension and metabolic disease.

-• Critically appraise management strategies for total occlusions, microvascular disease and outcomes for CABG for complex multi-vessel disease.
+• Critically appraise management strategies for stable angina, complex coronary and microvascular disease.

-• Critically appraise practical applications for the management of tricuspid disease and degenerative mitral regurgitation (MR), including the role of guideline-directed medical therapy (GDMT) and surgical techniques for MR.
+• Review practical applications for the management of tricuspid disease and mitral disease, including the role of guideline-directed medical therapy and surgical strategies.

 • Analyze the clinical applications and treatments for the management of aortic valve disease.

-• Appraise management strategies for new-onset AFib, including interventional options for stroke risk.
+• Appraise management strategies for new-onset AFib, including interventional options to mitigate stroke risk.

 Who Should Attend?

-The course is directed to physicians, physician assistants, nurse practitioners, and nurses with an interest in cardiovascular medicine and surgery.
+The course is directed to physicians, physician assistants, nurse practitioners, nurses, and all healthcare providers with an interest in cardiovascular medicine and surgery.